 The USPTO does not necessarily inform you that your trademark is about to expire, or of other maintenance requirements that may apply to your mark.
 Failure to monitor your registration status can result in the loss of your valuable trademark rights.
 To prevent this from happening, it can be helpful to hire an attorney who can help you keep up with any ongoing maintenance required in order to retain your rights as the owner of a trademark.
 For example, according to the USPTO, “you must file a “Declaration of Use under Section 8” between the fifth and sixth year following registration.
 In addition, you must file a combined “Declaration of Use and Application for Renewal under Sections 8 and 9” between the ninth and tenth year after registration, and every 10 years thereafter.
 If these documents are not timely filed, your registration will be cancelled and cannot be revived or reinstated.”

 You’ve worked hard to register your trademark.
 In order to retain ownership of your trademark, follow the steps outlined above.
-If you still have questions or need any additional help, contact an attorney.
+If you still have questions or need any additional help, contact us today.